Former App Store review chief: Apple must be fair to direct competitors

 One solution: craft an App Store approval exception to allow directly competitive, low-margin apps — news services, books, movies, music, and cloud storage — to publicize their non-App Store purchase mechanisms.
 Another, the podcast suggested, would be to allow basically any type of third-party app to become the “default” replacement for an Apple core app if the user wants, providing Apple with an incentive to keep pushing its own apps forward.

 The last time Shoemaker was in the news was back in 2010, when he was revealed to be selling his own lowbrow apps in the App Store, and using a Twitter account to anonymously pillory Apple rivals.
-He’s now the CEO of security company Identity.com, while the App Store today boasts over 20 million developers, and over $120 billion in generated venues.
+He’s now the CEO of security company Identity.com, while the App Store today boasts over 20 million developers and over $120 billion in generated revenues.